pittcsc/pittcswiki/src/guides/skills/finance/credit/index.md

 New Credit is calculated based on how many new accounts you have.
 For this, you want to avoid opening new accounts too fast, especially if you don't have a long credit history.
 If you are just starting off then you will naturally apply for more cards but you want to make to space out your applications if possible.

+### Credit Card Incentives

+Almost all credit card have some sort of incentives, some offer cashback percentages on certain purchases (ex.
+1.5% back on all purchases or 5% back on dining) or they will offer a reward like mileage once you spend a certain amount (ex.
+50,000 miles once you spend $2,000).
+Looking for the best credit card rewards is like a game in itself, but major companies usually have rotating deals so don't worry too much if you miss out on one.

+*Note*
-Just know that if you have never opened a line of credit your score will be low, and that is ok!
-Everyone has to start at some point, but the earlier you begin the easier it is to set yourself up for success in the future.
-Before opening a credit card you need to be sure that you are financially responsible and ready to start managing your expenses.es.
+Just know that if you have never opened a line of credit your score will be low, **and that is ok!** Everyone has to start at some point, but the earlier you begin the easier it is to set yourself up for success in the future.
+Before opening a credit card you need to be sure that you are financially responsible and ready to start managing your expenses.